Imagine coming home, hands full of groceries, and having your door unlock as you approach, no fumbling with keys necessary.

-What about the neighbor who has an important package that was accidentally left at their house— and you could open your front door so they could place it inside for safekeeping, then lock up… all while you’re on vacation.
+What about the neighbor who rang to let you know an important package was accidentally left at their house— imagine opening your front door so they could place it inside for safekeeping, then locking up… all while you’re at work.

 If any of these sound like situations you find yourself in, a smart lock is an easy home upgrade that could be a legit life-changer.
-They’re well-priced given the security and convenience benefits, and bonus— I’ve installed quite a few of these, and it’s easy to do, I promise.
+They’re well-priced given the security and convenience benefits, and bonus— they’re easier to install than you might think, pinky swear.

 Here’s everything you need to know if you’re thinking about buying a smart lock.

 A smart lock is an electronic version of your existing deadbolt or lever lock that can be controlled remotely.
 Smart locks let you do away with keys: You’ll either use a PIN code to unlock it from a touchpad, or you’ll use your phone as the key, operating the lock either from an app on your phone or handsfree via Bluetooth (that’s where it will magically unlock as it senses your approach).
 The Kwikset Kevo lock works similarly via Bluetooth, but you have to tap it to open it.

 This lock’s super power is that you can tap it to unlock it if your phone is in your pocket.
 A nice trick.Shop Now